jaspwn/SlideSeq/doc/output.md

 A successful barcode matching can be revealed by comparing it with its counterpart performed with shuffled sequences.
 This histogram shows, for each sequencing barcode, the smallest Hamming distance found among the puck barcodes.
-In red is the case where we shuffled the puck barcodes sequences, and in blue is where we left the sequences unchaged.
+In red is the case where we shuffled the puck barcodes sequences, and in blue is where we left the sequences unchanged.

 ![Page 15](example_output/pages/page-16.png)